 If you suspect exposure, we have had much success by taking a shower/bath and afterwards, before leaving the shower stall/tub, we apply vinegar (white or apple cider) all over our body, especially along sock and underware elastic areas.
 This seems to kill the chigger before they attatch.

 3. We live in Central Texas and use No Bites! to prevent chiggar bites.
-Then, after exposure, we shower and apply vinegar (as described above) and spot treat any that get missed with PEPPERMINT neat (undiluted) with much success. - Linda
+Then, after exposure, we shower and apply vinegar (as described above) and spot treat any that get missed with Peppermint.
+This has proven to be very successful for us. - Linda